DanielBaghdasaryan/identys/README.md

 ```

 - `output_dir`: Specifies the folder for saving output files.
 If left empty, results will be saved in the `<current dir>/output` folder.
 - `base`: ["UGPS", "VVV"] Determines whether to use UKIDSS GPS or VISTA data.
-If omited or set `2MASS`, 2MASS data will be used as the base.
+If omited or set `"2MASS"` or set empty `""`, 2MASS data will be used as the base.
 If set, the provided DB be used as a base and 2MASS data will only update base data.
 However, it will automatically get 2MASS as a base if the data from `base` is empty.
 - `strict`: If `true`, strict conditions will be used for W_Class classification according to newer work (2014): https://iopscience.iop.org/article/10.1088/0004-637X/791/2/131.
 If `false`, conditions from older work (2012) will be used: https://iopscience.iop.org/article/10.1088/0004-637X/744/2/130
 - `data`: A list of areas in the format `[ra, dec, radius in arcmin]`.
 The process will run for each area and generate files named:
   - `<json name>_<area index>_class.csv`: Contains classified objects.